Treatment – Teen Mental Health

 3. 20 to 30 percent of teens have one major depressive episode before they reach adulthood.
 In many cases, such episodes do not recur.
 One episode of teen depression is quite common.
 We want to help your child avoid more episodes and stop the progression to teen depressive disorder.

 4. 90 percent of children who die by suicide have a mental health condition.
 Suicide is the third leading cause of death for adolescents.
 We believe that the antidotes to this tragic statistic are proven treatment experience, loving empathy, and professional support.

 Teen Mental Health Challenges in Society

 Teen mental health challenges are aggravated by endemic problems in society.
-From a systemic perspective, most public institutions are not designed to handle teen mental health issues.
+From a systemic perspective, most public institutions are not designed to handle teens with poor mental health.

-For example, few public schools are equipped to support teen mental health.
+For example, few public schools are equipped to support mental health for teens.
 Even private schools with greater resources often struggle to address teen mental health needs.

 Resistance by young people to teen mental health treatment is a problem as well.
 Sometimes those who are suffering resist a solution.

 The National Center for Children in Poverty (NCCP) clearly outlines the problems faced on a systemic level.